p3tecracknell/tellprox/README.md

 Then open a command prompt in the source and type:

-$python setup.py install
+$sudo python setup.py install

 Finally, run with:

 $python -m tellprox

 Authentication is not set by default.
-To turn it on:

-1. Change the validate_key value on line 30 of __ main __.py
-2. Set the username and password in the config page
+To turn it on set the username and password in the config page